Multimodal Ambivalence/Hesitancy Recognition in Videos for Personalized Digital Health Interventions: Supervised Learning Experiments

 \subsection{Importance of Contextual Learning}

-In this section, we investigate whether context modelling can improve A/H recognition.
-This is particularly interesting since A/H does not occur instantly, but within a context.
+In this section, we investigate whether context modeling can improve A/H recognition.
+This is particularly interesting since A/H does not occur instantly but within a context.
 The text and audio modalities already capture context in their features, making them less efficient in answering this question.
 However, we can obtain frame features with and without any context.
 Therefore, we consider the visual modality with different backbones to answer our question.

 In the case without context, models simply train on independent frames without considering any context or dependency between them.
 Inference is done in the same way.
 In the case of using context, both training and inference leverage temporal dependency between frames.
 To this end, a window of adjacent frames is fed to the model.
 We then use a temporal convolutional network (TCN)~\cite{bai18} after the visual backbone to capture relations between frame embeddings.
 The window length defines the extent of the context.

+First, we conduct an ablation to study the impact of the window length on the performance of recognizing A/H. To this end, we use a window length from 24 to 3264 with a step of 1 second (24 frames).
+Figure~\ref{fig:ablation-context} shows the obtained results.
+By considering \wfonescore, performance improves with the increase of the context where it can reach above 0.825.
+On the other hand, \apscore prefers small context.
+Using a small context of few seconds could be a good compromise for all the metrics.

 Regardless of the context, Table \ref{tab:context-perf-frame} shows low accuracy over \apscore, highlighting the difficulty of recognizing A/H based on images alone.
 In particular, \apscore is below 0.2070.
 On the other hand, \avgfonescore reaches 0.5138.
 Overall, using context improves the performance of all metrics across all architectures.
 This is expected, as A/H does not usually occur at a single frame but within a context.
 This makes its recognition from a single frame challenging.
 We recall that the average length of A/H segments in \bah spans 103 frames (or $\sim$4.29 sec).
 Future work should account for the temporal context more efficiently to achieve better performance.
 Since the ResNet101 architecture yields the best performance, it is used in the rest of our experiments.

 { }